-The information on this page is correct as at 30 June 2014.
-For the most up to date tax rates, superannuation thresholds and caps, call us or visit www.ato.gov.au.
+The information on this page is correct as at 1 July 2019.
+For the most up-to-date tax rates, superannuation thresholds and caps, call us or visit www.ato.gov.au.
 The information on this page is general advice only, is not a recommendation to invest and does not take into account your own personal situation.
 You should seek advice from a qualified financial adviser to prepare a strategy that suits your particular situation.
 You should also read any relevant PDS before investing in any superannuation product.

 - The salary sacrifice example illustrates the tax paid by an individual earning between $37,001 and $90,000 per year.